Chile is the country to actually see tapaculos, including the handsome Chucao Tapaculo of the temperate southern rain forests. Photo: Steve Howell

 Day 2: This morning we’ll take the spectacular flight south to Punta Arenas on the northern shores of the Straits of Magellan.
 The bleak, gray stone buildings of Punta Arenas belie its people, mainly of eastern European descent, who are as warm and hospitable as one finds anywhere, while the rocky coast and rolling grasslands, with their enclaves of European sheep farmers, suggest northern Scotland.
 Ancient forests of twisted, stunted Nothofagus (southern beech) trees reflect the harshness of the southern temperate climate and contribute to the distinctive flavor of Patagonia, a world apart from the rest of South America.
-Birding in the vicinity after our arrival will produce a taste of the wealth of waterbirds for which the area is famous, including Imperial Shag, Upland Goose, Flying Steamer-Ducks, Two-banded Plover, Chilean Skua, Dolphin Gulls – and Magellanic Penguins at a colony near town.
+Birding in the vicinity after our arrival will produce a taste of the wealth of waterbirds for which the area is famous, including Imperial Shag, Upland Goose, Flying Steamer-Duck, Two-banded Plover, Chilean Skua, Dolphin Gull – and Magellanic Penguins at a colony near town.
 The tiny and endearing Austral Negrito is ubiquitous.
 Night in Punta Arenas.

 Days 5-6: This morning we’ll fly north from Punta Arenas to Puerto Montt, gateway to Chile’s picturesque lake district, from which we’ll drive north through the Chilean lake district to Antillanca, our base for the next two nights.
 The pastoral scenery en route strongly recalls parts of northern Europe, and the architecture and cuisine reflect the preponderance of German immigrants who have made the region their home.
 Our hotel, however, sits amid spectacular old-growth temperate rainforests in the heart of Puyehue National Park.
 The huge trees are in stark contrast to the open wilderness of Patagonia, and the forests ring with the calls of two striking tapaculos, the Chucao Tapaculo and the Black-throated Huet-huet.
 We’ll spend most of our time birding in the forest around our hotel, seeking in particular the impressive Magellanic Woodpecker and the skulking Ochre-flanked and Magellanic Tapaculos.
 The supporting cast includes Austral Parakeet, Des Murs’s Wiretail, White-throated Treerunner, and Black-chinned Siskin.
 We’ll also drive to some nearby lakes and rivers in search of the remarkable Torrent Duck.
 Nights in Antillanca.